It's about one-and-one-tenth times as heavy as a Jelly Bean

 A die, of the size most commonly used in board games and casinos, typically weight 63 grains.
 The use of dice and dice-like tools predates written history, with the oldest known examples belonging to a 5,000-year old backgammon set uncovered during an archaeological dig in modern-day Iran.

-It's about one-fifth as heavy as a Quarter.
+It's about one-fourth as heavy as a sheet of Paper